Multi-wavelength observations of substructures in solar flare ribbons: Observations and Methods

-Upon tracking the riblets, we can construct distance-time plots (X-T cuts) to visualize the temporal evolution of pixel intensity along the riblet tracks.
-These X-T cuts allow us to analyze the way in which the velocity of the riblets changes during the course of their evolution as well as establish whether or not there are repeat events along the same trajectory, giving us further insights into the behaviour of riblets.
+After manually tracking the riblets, we can construct distance-time plots (X-T cuts) to visualize the temporal evolution of the pixel intensity along the riblet tracks pixel-by-pixel.
+These X-T cuts allow us to analyze kinematics of the riblets in time as well as establish whether or not there are repeat events along the same trajectory, potentially giving us further insights into the behaviour of riblets.
 However, to obtain accurate riblet intensities, it is necessary to separate the riblets from the background in the X-T cuts.
-This can be accomplished by computing a range of intensity values for the riblets and using them to generate a mask.
+This can be accomplished by determining the range of intensity values for the riblets and using those values to generate a threshold for what constitutes time averaged riblet intensities and then to establish a mask.

-To compute the ribbon intensity, we adopted the following procedure.
-First, we selected an image with minimal ribbon activity (pre-flare) and another image with significant ribbon activity and plot their respective intensity histograms (Figure \ref{fig:mask1}).
+To determine the ribbon intensity, we adopted the following procedure (presented in Figure \ref{fig:masking}).
+We selected an image with minimal ribbon activity (pre-flare) and another image with significant ribbon activity and plot their respective intensity histograms (Figure \ref{fig:mask1}).
+Because these histograms are normalized to the total pixel count within the field of view, the emergence of the bright flare ribbon population (at higher normalized intensities) causes a corresponding decrease in the normalized count of the background population compared to the quiet-Sun state.
+This does not imply the background itself has darkened, but rather that it occupies a smaller relative proportion of the active-frame image area.
+In selection of the background pixels, we chose a region that was far away from the ribbon formation but at a similar proximity to the solar limb, so that the background intensity could accurately represent the background of the flaring atmosphere.
 We then computed the difference between the two histograms and isolated the residual (a peak in the distribution of intensities above the mean), representing the ribbon activity, which is highlighted in red in Figure \ref{fig:mask2}.
 Subsequently, we determined the intensity value corresponding to the highest count from the isolated peak.
 We repeated this process for all frames with both adequate seeing quality ($>$0.12) and the presence of ribbon activity, utilizing the same reference frame with minimal ribbon activity.

 Finally, we fitted the histogram of calculated intensity values with a Gaussian profile of the form: